-Rashes and skin infections: Children with rashes should be considered infectious and assessed by their doctor.
+Appendix 3 ILLNESS AND ABSENCE FROM SCHOOL: A GUIDE FOR PITMASTON PARENTS AND CARERS nfections: Children with rashes should be considered infectious and assessed by their doctor.
 Athlete's foot None.
 Children will be required to keep socks on during inside PE lessons.
-Chicken pox 5 days from onset of rash AND until all spots have crusted over.
-Cold sores None.
-German measles (Rebella) Stay off school for 5 days from appearance of rash.
+Chicken pox 5 days from onset of rash AND until all blisters have crusted over. old sores None.
+German measles Rebella) Stay off school for 5 days from appearance of rash.
 Hand, foot and mouth Children can return once they are feeling better.
-They do not need to stay off until the blisters have healed.
-Impetigo Children can return to school once sores are crusted and healed, or 48 hours after commencing antibiotics.
+They do not need to stay off until the blisters have healed. mpetigo Children can return to school once sores are crusted and healed, or 48 hours after commencing antibiotics.
 Measles Children can return to school 4 days from onset of rash and feeling well enough.
-Ringworm 0 days, if treatment is applied.
-Scabies Children should stay off school until the first treatment has been carried out.
-Slapped cheek None, once rash has developed.
+Ringworm None.
+Treatment is needed.
+Scabies Can return to school after first treatment.
+Slapped cheek None (once rash has developed).
 Shingles While rash is weeping please keep your child off school.
 Scarlet fever Children can return 24 hours after starting antibiotics.
-If no antibiotics are taken the child will be infectious for 2-3 weeks.
-Warts and verrucas None.
+If no antibiotics are taken the child should be excluded until resolution of symptoms.
+Warts and verrucae None.
+Diarrhoea and vor niting: Diarrhoea and/or /omiting Children should not return to school until at least 48 hours from the last episode of sickness or diarrhoea.
+Respiratory infect ions, including COVID-19: Flu Until recovered.
+Whooping cough (pertussis) 48 hours from commencing antibiotic treatment, or 21 days from start of illness if no antibiotic treatment given.
+COVID-19 Children should not attend if they have a high temperature and are unwell.
+Individuals who have a positive test for COVID-19 should not attend the setting for 3 days after the day of the test.
+Other infections: Conjunctivitis None, but treatment before returning to school is recommended to help ease discomfort for your child.
+Glandular fever Exclusion is not required and children can return once they feel well.
+Head lice To prevent further spread it is recommended that your child return to school once treatment has been applied.
+Mumps Children can return to school 5 days from start of swelling, if they are feeling well.
+Threadworm None.
+Treatment recommended for child and household.
+Tonsillitis None.
+In most cases antibiotics are not needed.